-Even if the only pictures you ever show are landscapes, or closeups, or flowers, or horses, someone is going to ask you to make a family picture.
+All it takes is one tip.
+Even if the only pictures you ever show are landscapes, closeups, flowers or horses; someone is going to ask you to make a family picture.

 - Kids under five always put a hand in the mouth.
 Always.

-- Older kids (and dads) hate family pictures because dad was always pulling on their hands and scolding them for having fun.
+- Older kids (and dads) hate family pictures because Dad was always pulling on their hands and scolding them for having fun.

-If you (or dad) say, “Don’t put your hand in your mouth,” the kid only hears “Put your hand in your mouth.”
-Instead, try, “Put your hand on your mom’s hand,” or, “Put your hands in your pockets,” or, “Put your hand on dad’s leg.”
+If you (or Dad) say, “Don’t put your hand in your mouth,” the kid only hears “Put your hand in your mouth.”
+Instead, try, “Put your hand on your mom’s hand,” or, “Put your hands in your pockets” or, “Put your hand on Dad’s leg.”

 Similarly, when kids make faces say, “Oh, that was a good one; what else you got?
-Ok, how about mad?
+OK, how about mad?
 How about a sad face?
-Now do ‘cool’.
+Now do ‘cool.’
 How about serious?
 Can you do thoughtful?
-Ok, let’s see a gentle face.”
+OK, let’s see a gentle face.”
 Fire off a bunch of frames.
 Give the kids a direction to go in, and they will follow.

 The most important thing to do before you start, however, is to talk to the parents.
-Try something like this, “I’ll take of the kids’ faces and poses, you guys just keep looking at the camera and smiling.
+Try something like this, “I’ll take all of the kids’ faces and poses, you guys just keep looking at the camera and smiling.
 The best picture of the kids is usually the one where Dad is looking down to make sure they’re smiling, so you just keep looking at me.
 I’ll make several exposures to be sure we get the right expressions.”
 Give the parents something to do (look at the camera).